Comprehensive Guide to LPP Hair Loss: Causes, Symptoms

 Drug Treatments for Lichen Planopilaris

-Non Drug Treatments and Home Care
+Non-Drug Treatments and Home Care

 Below is a table summarizing commonly recommended non-drug treatments for Lpp hair loss: